-Child Autism UK has moved offices
+Child Autism UK helping children

 How do we get a diagnosis for autism?

-What are the treatments for autism?
+What support is available for autism?